On recordThis profile is no longer actively maintained, with the information now possibly out of date

-The Gateway Pacific Terminal is a proposed coal export terminal at Cherry Point, near Bellingham, Washington.
+The Gateway Pacific Terminal, expected to cost USD 655 million, is a proposed coal export terminal at Cherry Point, near Bellingham, Washington.
 If completed, the terminal would have capacity to export 54 million tons of coal annually.

-The environmental review process for the Gateway Pacific Terminal began on February 28, 2011 when SSA Marine applied for state and federal permits for the $500 million terminal.
+The environmental review process for the Gateway Pacific Terminal began on February 28, 2011 when SSA Marine applied for state and federal permits for the USD 500 million terminal.
 If approved, the terminal would begin construction in early 2013 and operations in 2015.

 On March 1, 2011, SSA Marine announced it had entered into an agreement with Peabody Energy to export up to 24 million metric tons of coal per year through the Gateway Pacific Terminal.
 The development of this terminal would allow Peabody Energy to export coal mined in Montana and Wyoming's Powder River Basin to Asian markets.

 Human rights and social issues